Post-Op Pain Management

 Foot and ankle surgeons share reassuring insight on managing pain after surgery

-Chicago, August 31, 2016 – Post-Op Pain Management – With any surgery comes reasonable concerns.
+Chicago, August 31, 2016 – Post-Op Pain Management – With any surgical procedures comes reasonable concerns.
 Depending on the person, your mind could start racing anywhere from the seriousness of your condition, to the procedure itself, to out of pocket costs or the required downtime.
 However, when it comes to foot and ankle surgery, there is the inevitable question: How bad will it hurt afterward?

 Even if you have a high tolerance for pain, the unfortunate truth is that pain can be an accompaniment of the healing process following any surgery.
 But, with the proper care, healing post-foot and ankle surgery can be more comfortable than people might expect, according to the American College of Foot and Ankle Surgeons (ACFAS).